SjoerdWiarda/ml-simplefold-jax/README.md

 ## Currently supported:

+- Full implementation of the [ESM](https://github.com/facebookresearch/esm.git) model in [`ESM2`](src/simplefold/model/jax/esm_network.py) using JAX/NNX Flax.
+- Full implementation of the [SimpleFold](https://github.com/apple/ml-simplefold) model in [`FoldingDiT`](src/simplefold/model/jax/architecture.py) using JAX/NNX Flax.
-- Re-using all the weights/models (including all different sizes/variants and confidence/plddt modules) of the original repository and converting them to `JAX` weights and models.
+- Re-using all the weights/models (including all different sizes/variants and confidence/plddt modules) of the original repository (`PyTorch` weights) and converting them to `JAX` weights and models to be used for inference.
 - [Regression tests](test/simplefold/) verifying that the `ESM2` and `FoldingDiT` modules between `PyTorch` and `JAX` have equivalent results.
 - Updated the notebook [`sample.ipynb`](sample.ipynb) to support the `JAX` backend inference (by default on CPU due to my hardware, but GPU should work).
+- Enabled the [`inference.py`](src/simplefold/inference.py) script with the `JAX` backend.
+Instructions on how to use this script are given further below in the README.
+By default the `JAX` backend is used but the backend can be switched by using the `--backend` argument.

 #### TODO:
 - Enable training in JAX (difficult to verify due to limited hardware).